AT the Center

 The purpose of virtues program is to lovingly encourage the development qualities such as compassion, courage, empathy, kindness and justice.
 The program’s aim is to help children build leadership and moral capacity, strong social emotional skills in order to empower them to become socially responsible individuals.
 Participants learn about different virtues through story-telling, discussion, music, cooperative games, arts and crafts.

-Junior Youth Leadership Program
+Junior Youth Leadership and Empowerment Clubs

 Our youth leadership and empowerment program aims to assist youth to navigate through a crucial stage in their lives.
 Those in their early adolescent years possess altruism, a sense of justice, eagerness to learn about the universe, and a desire to contribute to the construction of a better world.
 The program helps youth form a strong moral identity and empowers them to contribute to the well-being of themselves, their communities and the world at large.